 5) Infrastructure improvements for common use such as sunshades, tables, benches, and camp walls.

-6) Some ice and drinking water for general use.
+6) Some drinking water for general use.